serifcolakel/CRUD-with-Mysql-NodeJS-ReactJS/readme.md

 ## About The Project

-In this project, I developed the TODO application, which is one of the projects for developers at the introductory stage, by applying the design examples I obtained from the internet.
-Apart from the good experience I had, it offered the opportunity to apply the back-end methods I learned.
+In this project, I aim to perform operations such as testing and managing CRUD operations by making use of the documentation of the relevant libraries in terms of contributing to the logic operations on the front-end side and understanding the operation, as well as understanding the way of managing the developments and functionality on the backend side with the trainings I have received.

 <details>
-  <summary>Image of Project (VERY SOON...)</summary>
+  <summary>Screenshots of Project</summary>
   <ol>
     <li>
         <p>Home Page</p>